r0bbar/siglab/siglab_py/README.md

                 "stopPrice": null,
                 "multiplier": 1
             },
-            "filled_amount": 10,        <-- aggregates computed by gateway.py by summing up filled amount of slices "average_cost": 0.88979,    <-- aggregates computed by gateway.py
+            "filled_amount": 10,        <-- aggregates computed by gateway.py by summing up filled amount from slices executed
+            "average_cost": 0.88979,    <-- aggregates computed by gateway.py
-            "fees" : 0.01,              <-- aggregates computed by gateway.py by summing up fees of slices (If DivisiblePosition.fees_ccy specified.
+            "fees" : 0.01,              <-- aggregates computed by gateway.py by summing up fees from slices executed (If DivisiblePosition.fees_ccy specified.
 Zero otherwise.)
             "pos" : 10                  <-- gateway.py: From exchange.fetch_position (if default_type!=spot.
 This is in base ccy, we handled multiplier for you), exchange.fetch_balance (if default_type==spot)
         }